-Requirements Verification The servo motor must be able to exert 22.2 - 66.7 Newtons of force against the belt throughout the duration of the pulley subsystem's functioning time.
-Use a force gauge to measure the force exerted by the servo motor.
-Make sure the gauge is reading somewhere between 22.2 Newtons and 66.7 Newtons of force.
-See that there is no slack between the belt and the pulley on either side.
+Requirements Verification The servo motor must be able to Use a force gauge to exert 22.2 - 66.7 Newtons of force against the belt throughout the duration of the pulley subsystem's functioning time.
+The servo must be able to exert this much force to allow the pulley to be taught enough to drive the rotation of the stove knob smoothly. measure the force exerted by the servo motor. • Make sure the gauge is reading somewhere between 22.2 Newtons and 66.7 Newtons of force. • This is the force needed to safely rotate a stove knob. • See that there is no slack between the belt and the pulley on either side.
 The servo motor must keep the belt engaged with the pulley for 5 +/- 1 second.
 Activate the servo motor and turn it 180° to the engaged position.
 Stop feeding power to the motor and start a timer.
 Make sure the timer reaches between 4-6 seconds before feeding power back to the servo motor and allowing another 180° rotation.
 The servo motor should be receiving between 4.8 and 6.0 volts of power while activated.
 Engage the servo motor to turn 180° to a set position.
 While the motor is turning, use a voltmeter to measure the power being supplied to the motor during this process.
 Make sure the power reading stays within 4.8 volts and 6.0 volts the whole time.